Executive

 Growing up in a small town afforded me the opportunity to develop an appreciation for what it means be a part of a community.
 I am an active member of our minor sports associations, past member of the daycare and preschool boards, and most recently was the secretary for Dorie’s House, a youth emergency shelter operating out of Swift Current.
 I am also an active member of the Southwest Municipal Government Committee.
 I am passionate about supporting local and empowering our southwest region to continue to strive to be exceptional!

-Division 3 Director: Renea Paridaen
+Division 3 Director: Jennifer Gritzfeld

-Division 4 Director: Aileen Garrett
+Division 4 Director: Marty Baroni

-Box 1030, Unity, SK S0K 4L0 306-228-2621 unity.admin@sasktel.net
+Box 489, Biggar, SK S0K 0M0 306-948-3317 cao@townofbiggar.com

 Division 5 Director: Pamela Wintringham